kristian/zbtk/README.md

         username: 'user',
         password: 'pass'
       },
-      client: null, // optionally pass in the client to use, in case you would like to re-use an existing client
+      client: null, // as an alternative for providing out.mqtt.url, pass in the client to use, in case you would like to re-use an existing client
       topic: 'zbtk' // (base) topic to publish messages }
   }